 - You can top them with a mixture of the suggested toppings.

 - The condensed milk cookie recipe can be easily doubled.

 Make in advance?

 You can make the cookie dough in advance and store it in the refrigerator for up to 4-5 days.
 Keep it well wrapped in plastic foil/cling film.

 You can also freeze the cookie dough for up to 3 months.
-In this case, form the balls, place them on a baking tray and freeze.
+In this case, form the balls, place them on a baking tray and freeze them.
 Once they are solid, you can transfer the balls to freezer bags or airtight containers.
-Bake from frozen and increase the baking time slightly, keep an eye on the cookies and only let them get slightly golden.
+Bake from frozen and increase the baking time slightly; keep an eye on the cookies and only let them get slightly golden.

 How to store?

 The condensed milk chocolate chip cookies keep well in an airtight container for at least one week, probably a little longer.
 But we never managed to have them for any longer, even if I bake lots of other cookies in December.

 More condensed milk recipes

 - 115 g unsalted butter 4 oz/ ½ cup, soft